Sallitko sijaintitiedon käytön?

 Alma Media defines as risks events or circumstances that could prevent reaching a strategic, operative or economic objective.
 The risks are classified as strategic, operative and financing risks.

-The most critical strategic risks for Alma Media are a significant drop in its print newspaper readership and a decrease in the online audience of digital media, a permanent decline in advertising sales and a significant increase in distribution and delivery costs.
+The most critical strategic risks for Alma Media are a significant decrease in the online audience of digital media and a drop in its print newspaper readership and a permanent decline in advertising sales.
 The group subscriptions of the major financial and technology-related magazines are significant in scale.
 Changes to the subscription agreements could have a substantial impact on the magazines’ total subscription volumes.
 The media industry is undergoing changes following the transformation in media consumption and technological development.
 An increasingly important source of competitive advantage, but also a strategic risk, in Alma Media’s business is the ability to use customer data to improve the product and service offering for advertisers and enrich end user services.
 Alma Media will manage customer data and behavioural data by centralising customer data repositories and deploying analysis and activation technology, taking regulatory requirements into consideration.
 As the focus of media consumption shifts to digital channels, Alma Media is responding to the transformation of the operating environment by developing digital products and services for consumers and businesses.

 Fluctuating economic cycles are reflected in the development of advertising sales.
 Advertising sales account for approximately half of the Group’s revenue.
 Business operations outside Finland, such as in Eastern and Central European countries, include country-specific risks relating to market development and economic growth.
 The expansion of business outside Finland has reduced the risks inherent in operating in one market area.